architecture-first/boa-showcase/README.md

 chmod a+x run-retail-k8s.sh
 ```

 Go to the browser and location http://localhost:30020.

 ## Using the showcase retail application

+Note: If you are rebuilding the application after the initial deployment clear tokens as shown below.

 Perform the following actions.
 1. View products upon first load

 ![](docs/programming/images/Getting-Started/Getting-Started-View-Products.png)

 2. Click on a product to view and then choose close

 ![](docs/programming/images/Getting-Started/Getting-Started-View-Product.png)

 3. Register
    1. Click Login

  ![](docs/programming/images/Getting-Started/Getting-Started-Login.png)

    2. Click Register

  ![](docs/programming/images/Getting-Started/Getting-Started-Register.png)

 Create any name.